SUPPORT CENTER

 How can we use Cohorts? #

-In Stackle, cohorts serve an essential function, providing several advantages, including:
+In Stackle, Cohorts can provide several advantages, including:

 • Designing diverse course formats: Cohorts enable you to structure different versions of a course, such as a six-week intensive or a twelve-week standard format.
 This flexibility empowers you to address various learning styles, pacing preferences, and time commitments of your students, providing them with a more personalized and effective learning experience.